Advanced tutorial: How to write reusable apps¶

 Try building your package with python setup.py sdist (run from inside django-polls).
 This creates a directory called dist and builds your new package, django-polls-0.1.tar.gz.

-For more information on packaging, see The Hitchhiker’s Guide to Packaging.
+For more information on packaging, see Python’s Tutorial on Packaging and Distributing Projects.

 Using your own package¶